iter8-tools/iter8/mkdocs/docs/concepts/whatisiter8.md

 # What is Iter8?

-**Iter8** is a metrics-driven experimentation and release engineering platform.
-Iter8 enables **DevOps/MLOps/SRE teams** to maximize release velocity and business value of apps while protecting end-user experience.
+**Iter8** is a metrics-driven experimentation platform.
+Iter8 enables **DevOps/MLOps/SRE teams** to maximize release velocity and business value of apps and ML models while protecting end-user experience.

 ***